OlivierLaflamme/AntiForensics/README.md

 2. Try and get the source

-If you do DM me on twitter and ill transfer the 1st 3 people some DOGE/SHIBA.
+If you do, DM me on twitter and ill transfer the 1st 3 people some DOGE/SHIBA but youll have to explain to me what you did (:

 The "malware" literally does nothing it just hangs so you can get it from memory